tylerjwoodfin/cabinet/README.md

 ## Dependencies

-Outside of the standard Python library, the following packages will be installed as part of `pip install cabinet`:
+Outside of the standard Python library, the following packages are included as part of `pipx install cabinet`:

 - `pymongo`: Provides the MongoDB client and related errors.
 - `prompt_toolkit`: Provides functionality for command-line interfaces.